Finding work as a law graduate

 - The University Vacancy Database University of Kent Careers & Employability Service

-- The LSSJ Employability & Placements team will often receive details of paralegal positions during the summer.
+- KLS and CES will often receive details of paralegal positions during the summer.
 These are usually jobs in Kent firms/organisations and they may never be advertised anywhere else.
 These will be sent by email to the relevant recipients (usually those who have just graduated and LLM candidates) as an when they arrive.
 So, make sure you do keep looking at your university emails.
 Sometimes, they are also put onto Linked In.

-- Network – attend events (one student had a mini mock interview at the Kent Law Fair in 2019 and was instantly offered paralegal work in summer 2020 and a training contract when she had finished her degree!!!!
+- Network – attend events (one student had a mini mock interview at the Kent Law Fair in and was instantly offered paralegal work for summer and a training contract when she had finished her degree!!!!